Locally Owned. Committed to Sustainability and Knowing our Sources.

 2) This email was accurate at the time of its weekly(ish) writing.
 Some products come and go quicker than others, so for best results on the freshness, follow us on the social medias: Facebook, Instagram, and Twitter.
 And tag us in your Instagram pics @flyingfishpdx - we love seeing your food pics!

-Lyf Gildersleeve and the Flying Fish Team: Justin, Ryan, Andre, Kevin, Scott, Nic and Brad
+Lyf Gildersleeve and the Flying Fish Team: CJ, Ryan, Andre, Kevin, Scott, Kyle, Charles and Brad

 * * *